 Curiously, MIT Technology Review presents a false belief as something positive.
-Dreyfus had already proposed indeed before 1972, but at least by 1972 that Minsky’s presentation of the analogy between biological brains and how computers come to conclusions was incorrect.
-This same statement was made in the following quotation, without any observation that the assertion is false.
+Dreyfus had already proposed before 1972, but at least by 1972, Minsky’s presentation of the analogy between biological brains and how computers came to conclusions was incorrect.
+This same statement was made in the following quotation without any observation that the assertion is false.

 Marvin Minsky is the leading light of AI — that is, artificial intelligence.
 He sees the brain as a myriad of structures.
 Scientists who, like Minsky, take the strong AI view believe that a computer model of the brain will be able to explain what we know of the brain’s cognitive abilities. – Edge

 Minsky, who helped pioneer the field of artificial intelligence during more than 50 years at MIT, was fascinated by the way minds worked.
 In opposition to the millennia-old philosophical tradition that conceives of mind and body as irreducibly separate, he viewed human intelligence as the result of the brain’s numerous, distinct computational processes. – Princeton.edu

 These quotes were not from 1967 when the debate was raging if this was true.
 The first quote is from 2016 and the second from 2017 (when after Minsky’s death, several articles were published about him).

 So here is a logical question.
 Why are we still lauding Minsky for holding a view of AI that was proven incorrect decades ago?

 The area that MIT Technology Review states are..

 Prediction #2: Perceptrons (The Precursor or Neural Networks) Would Not Amount to Anything?